When was the last time you sent an SMS in your personal capacity? Chances are that it’s been a while. Now, think about how…

 How projects are selected

-Cambridge explained that projects hosted on the Sun Exchange marketplace undergo thorough technical, economic and social as well as environmental review by a team of solar engineers who he said apply industry standard due diligence methodologies.
+Cambridge explained that projects hosted on the Sun Exchange marketplace undergo a technical, economic and social as well as environmental review by a team of solar engineers who he said apply industry standard due diligence methodologies.

 This review process, he said, gives the startup and its members confidence that projects on its marketplace will operate reliably and generate long term value.